artsius/app/README.md

-# app
+# Artsius
-Artsius responsive, mobile-first webapp.
+A responsive, mobile-first webapp for the Artsius mock-project.